Buffalo Bill and the Indians, or Sitting Bull's History Lesson

-Buffalo Bill and the Indians, or Sitting Bull's History Lesson is a 1976 revisionist Western film directed by Robert Altman and based on the 1968 play Indians by Arthur Kopit.
+Buffalo Bill and the Indians, or Sitting Bull's History Lesson is a 1976 revisionist Western film directed, produced, and co-written by Robert Altman.
+It is based on Arthur Kopit's 1968 play Indians.
 It stars Paul Newman as William F. Cody, alias Buffalo Bill, along with Geraldine Chaplin, Will Sampson, Joel Grey, Harvey Keitel, and Burt Lancaster as Bill's biographer, Ned Buntline.

-It was filmed in Panavision by cinematographer Paul Lohmann.
+The film won the Golden Bear at the 26th Berlin International Film Festival, and was released in the U.S. on June 24, 1976.
 As in his earlier film M*A*S*H, Altman skewers an American historical myth of heroism, in this case the notion that noble white men fighting bloodthirsty savages won the West.
 However, the film was poorly received at the time of its release, as the country was celebrating its bicentennial.

-Plot
+Plot summary

 The story begins in 1885 with the arrival of an important new guest star in Buffalo Bill Cody's grand illusion, Chief Sitting Bull of Little Big Horn fame.
 Much to Cody's annoyance, Sitting Bull proves not to be a murdering savage but a genuine embodiment of what the whites believe about their own history out west.
 He is quietly heroic and morally pure.

 Sitting Bull also refuses to portray Custer's Last Stand as a cowardly sneak attack.
 Instead, he asks Cody to act out the massacre of a peaceful Sioux village by marauding bluecoats.
 An enraged Cody fires him but is forced to relent when star attraction Annie Oakley takes Sitting Bull's side.